Photo: Kevin Smullin Brown, Reggie Williams (former Intern) and Carol Anne Smullin

 • Submit application materials to VITA Internship Program Director (see School of Business website for details)

-• Academic Preparation and Pre-Requisites: Must enroll in BA 482; Business Major, 3.0 GPA; need recommendation from advisor and HSU faculty member; IRS Certification at the Advanced level required after training (provided in class); tax accounting background preferred but not required.
+• Academic Preparation and Pre-Requisites: Must enroll in BA 482; Business Major with an Accounting concentration, 3.0 GPA; need recommendation from advisor and HSU faculty member; IRS Certification at the Advanced level required after training (provided in class); tax accounting background preferred but not required.

 • Skills Required: Possesses good interpersonal skills; ability to maintain a professional demeanor; maintain high ethical standards while accessing confidential client information; work with computers; ability to research as needed

 • Brief Position Description: Prepares tax returns for community members and provides assistance with tax-related issues.